wp-plugins/media-library-assistant/readme.txt

 8. The Settings page Custom Field Processing Options screen, where you can map attachment metadata to custom fields for display in [mla_gallery] shortcodes and as sortable columns in the Media/Assistant submenu.

 == Changelog ==

+= 1.11 =
+* New: If the search box contains (only) a numeric value it is interpreted as a search by attachment ID.
+You can search for a numeric value in the text fields, e.g., title, by putting quotes around the value.
+* Fix: The edit taxonomy screen "Attachments" column is now computed correctly when adding new terms, avoiding fatal errors and other odd results.
+* Fix: Adopted new WordPress standard for JavaScript files, i.e., use ".min.js" for minified (production) files.

 = 1.10 =
 * New: Attachment metadata such as file size, dimensions and where-used status can be assigned to WordPress custom fields.
 These custom fields can be added to the Media/Assistant submenu table as sortable columns and displayed in `[mla_gallery]` shortcode output.